ZeroWasteTeam/terraform-tutorials/Azure/L001-GettingStarted/ReadMe.md

 #Getting Started

-## Prerequisities
-* Why use Terraform with azure is not covered here.
-* Given the you have decided to use terraform, the below steps help you create a resources in azure using terraform
+* This document will help you set up terraform and create a resource group in azure using terraform
-* Its expected that you have docker installed in your machine
-* You have a azure subscription
+* There is no attempt made to introduce the advantages of Terraform.
+It's assumed that this is known.

 ## Objective
 * Create a resource group using terraform

-## Theory
+## Prerequisities
+* Windows 10 (or linux) machine with docker installed
+* Azure subscription

+## Overview of the steps
 * Terraform has to login to azure to create resources
-* It's recommened that terraform logins as service principle to create resources
+* One of the way for Terraform to login to azure is as a service principle
 * Service principle is a application that can create/modify/delete resources in azure
+* So in this excercise, we will create a service principle application and login to azure as the service principle using Terraform

 ## Steps involved